inn-ctrl/SQL-Transan-Project/starting_with_data.md

 Answer:

+Country with highest level of transaction evenue: "United States"	13222160000 City with highest level of transaction revenue: "San Francisco"	1564320000

 Question 2: Question 2: What is the average number of products ordered avg from visitors in each  country?--

 SQL Queries:
+SELECT  country, AVG(CAST("productQuantity" as integer)) As averageorders FROM all_sessions
+WHERE "productQuantity" IS NOT NULL
+GROUP BY country
+ORDER BY averageorders DESC

 Answer: